 Pride of place in the Hartpury Church Orchard must be given to the perry pears and in particular the HARTPURY GREEN – the pear that took its name from the village.
 Thomas Rudge, Archdeacon of Gloucester, in1807 described the Hartpury Green ‘as producing a liquor so highly spirituous as to be inflammable.’

-Other perry varieties in the orchard include: ROCK, OLDFIELD, STAUNTON SQUASH, MOORCROFT, also known as Stinking Bishop, which today is better known as a cheese, washed in this perry; BUTT which was sometimes bought by wine importers in Bristol and London, where it reappeared for sale as champagne; BLAKENEY RED, also used for pickling and canning – though perhaps its strangest use was during the 1st World War by the dye industry to produce khaki.
+Other perry varieties in the churchyard orchard include: ROCK, OLDFIELD, STAUNTON SQUASH, MOORCROFT, also known as Stinking Bishop, today better known as a cheese, washed in this perry!
+BUTT which was sometimes bought by wine importers in Bristol and London, where it reappeared for sale as champagne, and BLAKENEY RED, which was also used for pickling and canning – though perhaps its strangest use was during the 1st World War by the dye industry to produce khaki.
 Near the road in the orchard, is another perry pear, the rediscovered BUTTERSEND with its synonym Hartpury Red.

 As well as pears for perry, many local apple varieties were also grown to be converted into cider.
 Some of these are planted in the churchyard near the Bee Shelter: CORSE HILL, from the neighbouring village of that name and OVERTON RED, from a hamlet lying between Hartpury and Maisemore.
 Dessert apples include LAKE’S KERNEL, bred by Hartpury blacksmith Bill Lake, and ASHMEAD’S KERNEL, bred in Gloucester by Dr Ashmead – today acknowledged to be one of the tastiest apples available.
 Less obvious is the reason why a DECIO apple is planted nearby.
 This ancient Italian late dessert apple was reputedly introduced by the Romans and no doubt planted in the Colonia at Gloucester.
 It may well be the ancestors of many of our local apples and pears.

 Although The wild plum, sloe and the myrobalan are often found in local hedges, plums were not an important crop locally until the 19th century growth in jam production, although their near relatives the wild plum, the sloe and the myrobalan or cherry plum are often found in hedges.
-The YELLOW PERSHORE and BLAISDON RED, both wildings ideal for jam have been planted in the Church Orchard.
+In 2021, the YELLOW PERSHORE and BLAISDON RED, both wildings ideal for jam were planted in the Church Orchard.